DAIC-tud/docs/content/en/docs/policies/_index.md

 ### Access and accounts
 - DAIC is a cluster dedicated for TU Delft _researchers_ (eg, PhD students, postdocs, .. etc) _from participating groups_ (see [Contributing departments](/docs/introduction/contributors-funders)).

+{{% alert title="Needing access to DAIC?" color="primary" %}}
-- To access DAIC resources, eligible candidates from these groups can request an account via the [DAIC request Access form](https://tudelft.topdesk.net/tas/public/ssp/content/detail/service?unid=c6d0e44564b946eaa049898ffd4e6938&from=d75e860b-7825-4711-8225-8754895b3507).
+To access DAIC resources, eligible candidates from these groups can request an account via the [DAIC request Access form](https://tudelft.topdesk.net/tas/public/ssp/content/detail/service?unid=c6d0e44564b946eaa049898ffd4e6938&from=d75e860b-7825-4711-8225-8754895b3507).
+{{% /alert %}}

 - Additionally, requests for resources reservations can also be accommodated (see [Terms of service](#terms-of-service)).

 ### Terms of service